fastrgv/RufasSwap/README.md

 At the command line, type the executable name to start the game.

-Windows users type binw32/rufaswap.exe from the install directory.
+Windows users type "rufaswap.bat" from the install directory.

 Linux users may type rufaswap_gnu, or double click the icon of rufaswap_gnu in file manager.